 I actually went from Providence to Tucson by train, driving the first and last legs.
 If I’d had the courage of my convictions, I’d have carried on from Tucson to Los Angeles so that I could have completed my second coast-to-coast train journey.
 However, given that I actually had to be in Phoenix for work, this would have required me to turn around and come straight back again once I got to LA.
 That would have been rather extreme, even for me.

 The trip started with my flight to Boston, while the second instalment covers the series of short journeys I took along Amtrak’s Northeast Corridor from Providence to Manassas, south of Washington DC.
-This instalment takes us from Manassas to New Orleans, travelling on Amtrak’s Crescent Service, while the remaining two instalments will cover the leg from New Orleans to Tucson on the Sunset Limited and my flight back from Phoenix.
+This instalment takes us from Manassas to New Orleans, travelling on Amtrak’s Crescent Service, while the remaining two instalments will cover the Sunset Limited, which took me from New Orleans to Tucson, my flight back from Phoenix and my final return home.

 You can read more about the Crescent service after the gallery.